Pete Millett's DIY Audio pages

 ResCalc, a cool utility program you can download that calculates combinations of standard resistors to get a particular value.

-Parts shopping in Asia
+Parts shopping in Asia (sorry, getting a bit out of date)

 "The Sound of Distortion" presentation from ETF.04